2025 NRL Grand Final: Lead up to the grand final

 The match-up became one of the most anticipated finals in years, notably due to Brisbane's potential of snapping their longest premiership drought in club history, the exciting finals campaign that saw multiple close games, the form of both Melbourne and Brisbane, the potential redemption story for Ben Hunt, as well as comments made by players and personalities in the NRL.

+Brisbane's Ben Hunt (pictured playing for Australia) would make his second grand final appearance, ten years after appearing in Brisbane's loss to the North Queensland Cowboys.

 One of the most significant storylines in the lead-up to the final was surrounding Brisbane's Hunt.
-Hunt, famously, during Brisbane's 2015 final against the North Queensland Cowboys, dropped the ball on the kickoff at the start of golden point, which led to Johnathan Thurston kicking a field goal to secure the Cowboys' first premiership.
-One of the key reasons for Hunt's return to Brisbane was to complete unfinished business and win a premiership for Brisbane.
+Hunt, famously, during Brisbane's 2015 final against the North Queensland Cowboys, dropped the ball on the kick-off at the start of golden point, which led to Johnathan Thurston kicking a field goal to secure the Cowboys' first premiership.
+One of the key reasons for Hunt's return to Brisbane was to complete unfinished business and win a premiership specifically for Brisbane.
 When asked about the opportunity for Hunt's redemption on the grand final stage, Brisbane coach Michael Maguire, stated, "It would be a great story, wouldn't it?
-(He) is a legend … To see his resilience through everything.
+(He) is a legend ...
+To see his resilience through everything.
 He has been able to come back now with a great group and they look up to (him)."